PrismLauncher/prismlauncher.org/src/wiki/installing.md

   order: 3
 ---

-# Welcome to the PolyMC wiki
+# Installation instructions can be found for the respective systems